r-link/microtome_slides/README.md

     1000+ to be on the safe side.

-  - If you created the new file by *Ctrl + Shift + V*, the size is automatically scaled to the selection, so do this instead of manually creating a new file to reduce file size (which improves computing time).
+  - If you created the new file by *Ctrl + Shift + V*, the size is automatically cropped to the size the selected section, so do this instead of manually creating a new file to reduce file size (which improves computing time).

 ![](figures/step6.png)